ESMValGroup/ESMValTool/doc/sphinx/source/annex_b.rst

 Once your development is completely finished, go to the GitHub website of the ESMValTool repository and switch to your *FEATURE BRANCH*.
 You can then initiate a pull request by clicking on the button "New pull request".
 Select the *DEVELOPMENT BRANCH* as "base branch" and click on "Create pull request".
 Your pull request will then be tested, discussed and implemented into the *DEVELPOMENT BRANCH* by the ESMValTool Core Development Team.

-.. attention:: Before creating a pull request, please make sure all requirements listed in Section :numref:`writing` are fully met (see also checklist in :numref:`tab_checklist`).
+.. attention:: Before creating a pull request, please make sure all requirements listed in Sections :numref:`writing` and :numref:`documentation` are fully met (see also checklist in :numref:`tab_checklist`).

 GitHub issues
 -------------